manudelu/georeferenced_gsplat/README.md

 ## Technologies Used

-- **COLMAP** – Performs Structure-from-Motion (SfM) reconstruction to generate georeferenced sparse and dense 3D point clouds from drone images.
+- **COLMAP** – Performs Structure-from-Motion (SfM) reconstruction to generate georeferenced sparse 3D point clouds from drone images.
 These point clouds are georeferenced and scaled according to GPS data.
 - [**Gaussian Splatting**](https://github.com/graphdeco-inria/gaussian-splatting) – A neural rendering method that converts 3D points into Gaussian representations, producing highly detailed and accurate 3D reconstructions.
 - [**SuGaR**](https://github.com/Anttwo/SuGaR) – A framework built around Gaussian Splatting that orchestrates the full pipeline:
   - *Short vanilla 3DGS optimization* – Optimizes a vanilla 3D Gaussian Splatting model for 7k iterations to position Gaussians in the scene.